xavierforestier/CRS309-Fans/README.md

 ### DC convertor
 ![DC-DC convertor](images/DC-DC.png)

-We will unsoldered the white Vin and Vout connector and replace it by wire to breadboard.
+We will unsoldered the two white Vin and Vout connectors and replace it by wires to breadboard.
 One connector will be reused / resoldered to breadboard.
 ### PCB
 ![PCB](images/PCB.png)